Ivanlizardo/WD-Seatwork-2/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   This project demonstrates my skills in creating Hero sections.
 It features entrance animations to improve the overall aesthetic.
+Please note that the hero sections are not yet responsive, and the images shown on card hover are in fixed positions.
+I'm still practicing and improving my responsive design skills.
 </div>

 <br />